March in Singapore: Your Ultimate Guide to Design Workshops & Creative Events in 2025

 Curious to dive deeper into Singapore’s buzzing design scene?
 We’ve got the perfect spots lined up just for you.

-February has arrived, bringing a wave of romance and creativity as Singapore marks its 60th year in style.
-With Valentine’s Day just around the corner, the city is alive with exciting fairs, exhibitions, and hands-on experiences perfect for design lovers.
-From immersive workshops where you can unleash your creativity to captivating urban stories that showcase Singapore’s vibrant spirit, there’s so much to explore.
-And let’s not forget the incredible dining experiences waiting to be savoured—because what’s a celebration without great food?
-Whether you’re looking to discover bold new ideas, pick up a new skill, or simply soak in the city’s energy, this milestone year is the perfect time to embrace it all.
-The design scene has never been more exciting, and we’re here to bring you the top must-see events that capture Singapore’s unique creative flair.
+March has arrived, bringing a wave of inspiration and creativity as we celebrate International Women’s Day and Singapore’s 60th year in style.
+This month is all about honouring the power of women, from trailblazing designers to visionary creators shaping the future.
+Across the city, exciting fairs, exhibitions, and hands-on experiences offer the perfect way to explore bold ideas and artistic expression.
+From immersive workshops to captivating urban stories, there’s so much to discover.
+And, of course, no celebration is complete without incredible dining experiences to savour.
+Whether you’re looking to pick up a new skill, connect with inspiring voices, or simply soak in the city’s energy, now is the time to embrace it all.
+Singapore’s creative scene has never been more exciting, and we’re here to bring you the must-see events that showcase its vibrant spirit.
 Stay tuned for what’s ahead!

 Must-Visit Fairs for Unique Finds